TickleThePanda/carpe-dm/src/adventures/the-vanquished-chapter-3-untitled.md

 ## What's happened so far

-> Meriele, Elmond, and Prince Aseir travelled to a wilderness tower.
+> Meriele, Elmon, and Prince Aseir travelled to a wilderness tower.
-> Meriele and Aseir were brought by their dreams, Elmond invited by
+> Meriele and Aseir were brought by their dreams, Elmon invited by
 > letter.
 The tower stood alone in a hilly moors with no windows or
 > doors, apart from the carved outline of a door.
 >
-> Meriele, Elmond, and Prince Aseir, spoke the password, *Unbind* to
+> Meriele, Elmon, and Prince Aseir, spoke the password, *Unbind* to
 > unlock the tower, and followed the staircase up to the top, where they
 > were welcomed by an elderly elf called Elydir, in a well furnished
 > office.